ivanleomk/website-v4/content/blog/migrating-to-react-ink.md

 2. Then, we'll use streaming without any tool calls so that we can show the user the output of the agent as it's being generated
 3. Finally, we'll migrate our tool calls to use streaming as well

-Once we've done so, we'll be able to be in a good position when we implement agentic search in the next article in our series.
+Once we've done so, we'll have a CLI that's more responsive and interactive, with a better user experience.

 ## Starting Our Migration